watsonfellowship/watson-51/_fellows/ereny-morcos.md

 ---

 In what ways have immigrants, refugees and asylum seekers maintained their identities, shared their cultures, and redefined home, as they built new lives in unfamiliar communities?
-By amplifying these personal stories, we can learn about true resilience, human connection and identity.
+I connected with immigrants, migrants, refugees, and local organizations to explore this complex question.